 Later additions included three more Warrens (Betty, Annie and Evie) who were given to Phil by someone on another allotment site who was giving up and wanted a good home for them.
 Phil already having several of his own, gave them to us.
-Sadly we lost Betty to a fox not long after we got her, and Annie about a year ago but Evie still continues strong.
+Sadly we lost Betty to a fox not long after we got her, and Annie about two years ago but Evie still continues strong.

 Emily was the sole survivor of a different fox attack, smart enough to escape the Fox but not my husband managed to catch her.
 We looked after he while we waited for the owner to repair the coop.
 He never did and shortly after left the site.
 So we kept her.
 She definitely does have PTSD and thus should be approached with caution.

 In 2015 we managed to hatch our first chickens with Emily as the broody.
 She managed to hatch 4 eggs which is amazing and we have Holly and Molly still.
 Unfortunately, we couldn’t keep the other two Vorwerks as they were male and cockerels aren’t allowed on site.